ObedNyakundi/Rental-house-management-system/README.md

 # A web-based Rental House Management System
 This is a web application for Rental House Management (with SMS, and Mpesa integration).
+Without doubt, this is simply the best open-source rental House management system available for the Kenyan market.
+And I honestly haven't seen any local developer who has been generous enough to offer anything better.

+A lot of care has been taken to ensure this app's stability, and to bring back the good old imperative PHP with a new makeup.
+Here is what you need to know:
 ![Administrator dashboard](https://github.com/ObedNyakundi/Rental-house-management-system/blob/main/dashboard_clear.png)

 #Included features